The Polygenic Score (PGS) Catalog

 About the PGS Catalog

 The PGS Catalog is an open database of published polygenic scores (PGS).
 Each PGS in the Catalog is consistently annotated with relevant metadata; including scoring files (variants, effect alleles/weights), annotations of how the PGS was developed and applied, and evaluations of their predictive performance.
+See our tutorial for a comprehensive introduction.

-Downloads
+Downloads & Access

 Bulk downloads of PGS metadata and scoring files (variants, effect alleles/weights) needed to calculate PGS on your own data are available from the website and FTP.